-The ANS is comprised of at least 2 systems (sympathetic and parasympathetic) and 2 neurons outside of the central nervous system that synapse together.
+The ANS is comprised of at least 2 systems (sympathetic and parasympathetic) and 2 neurons outside of the central nervous system that synapses together.

-The 2 neurons outside of the CNS are called the pre- and postganglionic neurons.
-This added interneuron gives the ANS its autonomy and capacity to make local "decision".
+The 2 neurons outside of the CNS are called the pre and postganglionic neurons.
+This added interneuron gives the ANS its autonomy and capacity to make local "decisions".
 Our practice will be to localize and work on these groups of local/regional/central control centers (GCC).

 We will call the first group of ANS control centers (GCC) group "0".
 GCC 0 is a CNS grouping of cortical and subcortical centers responsible for the central control of the ANS.